dapperlabs/nba-smart-contracts/README.md

     highlight a user owns.
 It stores its unique ID, its quality identifier, its place in its quality,
     and the ID of the mold it references for its metadata.
- - `MomentCollection`: Similar to the `NFTCollection` resource from the NFT example, this resource is a repository for a user's moments.
+ - `Collection`: Similar to the `NFTCollection` resource from the NFT example, this resource is a repository for a user's moments.
 Users can withdraw and deposit from this collection and get information about the contained moments.
- - `MoldCaster`: This is a resource type that can be used by admins to cast new molds for Topshot.
-They will simply call the `castMold` function and provide the metadata and quality counts and the mold is created and stored in the TopShot contract.
+ - `Admin`: This is a resource type that can be used by admins to cast new molds and mint new moments for Topshot.
+    For casting a mold, they can simply call the `castMold` function and provide the metadata and quality counts and the mold is created and stored in the TopShot contract.
- - `MomentMinter`: This is the resource type that can also be used by admins mint new moments for users of topshot.
-When a user makes a purchase of a scarce moment from the TopShot store, the app will call the `mintMoment` function to mint a new moment that matches a mold that has already been created.
+    For minting a moment, the admin can call the `mintMoment` function to mint a new moment that matches a mold that has already been created.
+They can also call `batchMintMoment` to mint multiple moments of the same mold and quality

 The contract also defines storage fields that are used in mold casting and moment minting.